How Old Are You?

 Today marks the birthday of one of my daughters and several good friends in church.
 I am very happy that today is their special day.
 It was a special moment when Jacob came to Egypt and saw Joseph after a very long absence.
 He presumed that Joseph was killed and eaten up by a wild beast many years before.
 As Joseph brings Jacob into Pharaoh’s presence for the two of them to meet, Pharaoh’s opening question to the patriarch was, “How old art thou?”
 He looked at this venerable man of faith and asked him a question that begged an answer.
 It is a question that we need to ask ourselves from a spiritual perspective.
 How old art thou?
 How old are you in spiritual maturity?

 There is the growth in maturity.

-When we speak of spiritual maturity we refer to the goal of spiritual growth.
-We are exhorted to grow in the grace and knowledge of our Lord Jesus Christ.
+When we speak of spiritual maturity, we refer to the goal of spiritual growth.
+We are exhorted to grow in grace and and in the knowledge of our Lord Jesus Christ.
 True growth is advancing not just in years but in soul depth and relationship.
-It is having moved from a diet of the milk of the Word to a diet of the meat of the Word.
-It is being able to discern good and false doctrine.
+It is to have moved from a diet of the milk of the Word to a diet of the meat of the Word.
+It is being able to discern between good and false doctrine.
 It is being able to spend long hours in prayer and learning to draw closer to the Lord.
 It is being established on the faith and having achieved stability.
-It is being strong in faith, not doubting the promises.
+It is being strong in faith and not doubting the promises.

 There is the gridlock in maturity.